Materials: Foam and coils

 Edge support isn’t a huge concern as long as you sleep in the middle of the mattress and don’t sit along the edge of the bed very often.
 But if you’re constantly pushed to the very edge of the Puffy Lux by a spread-eagle partner, you may feel a little unstable and likely to roll off.
 Those who sit on the edge of the bed will tend to feel some sinkage as they push down through the layers of foam as well.

 We think any issues in edge support can be explained quite easily: Puffy has included a thick border of foam that surrounds the coils in the bed’s base layer for added comfort.
 A little less edge support is a fair price to pay for that extra perimeter of support foam, in our opinion.
 But if you routinely use the bed’s edge as a seat while you put on shoes in the morning, edge support might be of some concern.
+If you are looking to make the most of your mattress surface, see the best mattress for sex.

 Side sleepers who are looking for something a little more sophisticated than an all-foam bed will love the three layers of foam atop the Puffy Lux’s supportive coils.
 The top two comfort layers offer pressure relief by way of open-cell foam, while the Climate Comfort transition layer keeps the bed cool and lends itself to responsiveness.
 If your old mattress is too firm and causing you joint discomfort, the Puffy Lux hybrid is worth a try.